dieandrde/dieandrde/README.md

 # 👋 Hi!
 I'm Diego
 ### Welcome to my GitHub profile

-I am a student of the "Ingeniería en Informática" career at the Faculty of Engineering of the University of Buenos Aires (UBA)
-I'm a developer in training, always looking to learn more about new technologies. 🎮
+I am a student of "Ingeniería en Informática" career at the Faculty of Engineering of the University of Buenos Aires (UBA) I'm a developer in training, always looking to learn more about new technologies. 🎮

 <img src="https://i.pinimg.com/originals/be/8a/8b/be8a8bf1a720cdf5f5c223e419dadae1.gif" width="300">